Ron Daniels (director): US years

-In 1991, Daniels moved stateside, where he resided for 30 years, until recently moving back to the UK in 2021.
+In 1991, Daniels moved to the US, where he resided for 30 years, until moving back to the UK in 2021.

 While in New York he directed Richard II, Richard III and Macbeth for the Theatre for a New Audience and Naomi Wallace's One Flea Spare for the Public Theatre He also directed Much Ado about Nothing and The Taming of the Shrew at the Old Globe in San Diego and most recently, Othello at the Shakespeare Theatre in Washington, DC.